Must-have Inventory Planning Solution For Furniture Businesses

 Easily plan inventory for assemblies

-Knowing how much and when to order each component of an assembly is challenging, especially when the supply chain causes issues.
-Inventory Planner offers inventory purchasing recommendations at component level based on reliable demand forecasts.
-It factors in each component’s stock level and supply time, so you always have everything you need available (and don’t risk messing up your cash flow).
+Get buying recommendations at component level based on reliable demand forecasts.
+Factor in each component’s stock level and supply time, so you always have everything you need on hand.

 5